How to Add Soft Skills to Your Resume

 When it comes to writing your resume, you already know how important it is to list accomplishments instead of duties.
 However, sometimes our work doesn’t always lend itself to hard numbers or reflect hard skills.
 In this case, how do you demonstrate your other attributes to a potential employer?

-Over on CBS News, HR expert Suzanne Lucas (also known as Evil HR Lady) argues that job seekers shouldn’t overlook their soft skills when working on their resumes.
-Reviewing a recent report by CareerBuilder of the top 10 soft skills managers look for, she shares an excerpt from fellow HR leader Alison Green’s book “How to Get a Job: Secrets of a Hiring Manager” on how to include soft skills in your resume.
+Over on CBS News, HR expert Suzanne Lucas (also known as Evil HR Lady) argues that job seekers shouldn’t overlook their soft skills when working on their resumes, sharing an excerpt from fellow HR leader Alison Green’s book “How to Get a Job: Secrets of a Hiring Manager” on how to include soft skills in your resume.
 Here are a few examples:

-I think a challenge is that soft skills can seem subjective on a resume, whereas hard skills seem more objective.
+A challenge of showcasing soft skills is that it can seem subjective on a resume, whereas hard skills seem more objective.
 Additionally it can be hard to determine which soft skills are key for a position (if they aren’t mentioned in the description).

 That being said, what’s key here is that soft skills are still presented as accomplishments: demonstrations of the impact of the work you’ve done.
 This is definitely a helpful way to show various sides of your success.